Accessibility-build/TheWCAG.com-Main-Website/README.md

 - Comparison tables for tools and services
 - Step-by-step guides for beginners
 - Quick access sections for easy navigation
+- Resources dropdown menu for easy access to all guides

 ### 🔍 SEO Optimized
 - Complete metadata for all pages